VenturianTome/VenturianTome/src/5.Characters/One-Use_Uncommon.md

   - He thought Cardboard Friend was going to kill him and steal his soul, crayons and toys \[7:02 - *Cardboard Friend*]
 - He has called Cardboard Friend "Gregory" instead of himself and then quickly backtracked \[8:40 - *Cardboard Friend*]
 - Decided to set Cardboard Friend free to its planet and people, accidentally calling it "Gregory" \[13:12 - *Cardboard Friend*]
-- Ghost is established as the grown-up version of Gregory after the events that transpired with Cardboard Friend in his childhood \[5:27 - *Prop Hunt: Ghost Hunt*]
 - He can't read \[2:01 - *Cardboard Friend*]
 - Says that "first \[his] parents left \[him], then \[his] grandparents" \[4:22 - *Cardboard Friend*]
+- [Ghost](5.Characters/Johnny_Ghost.md) is established as the grown-up version of Gregory after the events that transpired with Cardboard Friend in his childhood \[5:27 - *Prop Hunt 18: Ghost Hunt*]

 ### Mentioned Videos
 - [Cardboard Friend](https://youtu.be/gHrJoNfyna4) \(September 15, 2013)